Washington, D.C.

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Washington, D.C. ranks #24 overall for its friendliness towards faith-based nonprofit organizations.
-Washington, D.C. has several policies that facilitate the contributions of faith-based nonprofits, including strong protections for directors to rely on guidance from religious figures.
-Additionally, Washington, D.C. has no Blaine Amendment and no audit requirements for religious organizations to solicit donations in the state.
-Washington, D.C., however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as laws regarding public accommodations that include no meaningful exemptions for religious organizations and very limited exemptions from sales tax on religious organizations’ sales.
+Out of 51 U.S. jurisdictions, Washington, DC ranks #31 overall for its friendliness towards faith-based nonprofit organizations.
+Washington, DC has several laws that facilitate the contributions of faith-based nonprofits, including strong protections for directors to rely on guidance from religious figures within his or her faith tradition.
+Additionally, Washington, DC has neither a Blaine Amendment nor audit requirements for religious organizations to solicit donations in the state.
+Washington, DC, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as nondiscrimination laws regarding public accommodations that include no meaningful exemptions for religious organizations and very limited exemptions from state sales tax on religious organizations’ sales.

 Religious Freedom:

-Washington, D.C. operates under the federal constitution, and thus protections for religious freedom in this jurisdiction are the required minimum protections of the First Amendment constitution.
+Washington, D.C. operates under the federal constitution, and thus protections for religious freedom in this jurisdiction are the required minimum protections of the First Amendment constitution (as currently interpreted by the US Supreme Court).

 Washington, D.C. operates under the federal RFRA, which protects the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny.